 Can you substitute regular basil for Thai basil?

 In theory yes, you could use sweet basil instead of Thai basil.
-However, they do have different flavours and for this fried rice recipe I would be inclined to use coriander instead.
+However, they do have different flavours and for this fried rice recipe I would be inclined to use coriander instead if you can't find Thai basil.

 This fried rice recipe is delicious served on its own.
 However, other things that go well with fried rice include: